CTC Source Protection Committee:

 Applicants should be prepared to make a five-year commitment to participate on the CTC Source Protection Committee.

-Committee meetings are generally three or four times per year.
+Committee meetings are generally three or six times per year.
 Dates, location and frequency of the meetings are determined by the Committee.

 In addition to the Committee meetings, the Committee members will be expected to attend training sessions, and occasional public meetings and working group meetings, if established for the sector being represented.